elastx/getting-started-elx-openstack/README.md

 ### Prerequisites

 * Terraform
-* Empty tenant in openstack
+* Empty tenant in openstack (optional)

+The sections are independent of each other and in the case of you picking and choosing bits and pieces, don't forget to change the names and settings in `example.auto.tfvars` to your environment of each section.

 <!-- ROADMAP -->